CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 # SD Desktop (Sensitive Data Desktop)

-SD Desktop is a web-user interface that allows you to manage (start, use, delete) a virtual computer (here called Desktop) from your web browser.
-No previous knowledge of cloud computing is required to use the service.
-SD Desktop is designed to process sensitive data and provide a secure workspace for collaborative research projects.
+SD Desktop service is a virtual computing environment that is designed for processing sensitive data.
+It provides a secure workspace for analysing sensitiuve data from any location.It can be used by individual users but is especially usefull for collaborative research projects.

+SD Desktop is accessed through an easy to use graphical interface running in a web browser.
+Theinterface allows you to launch new vitual machines, delete them and connect to active virtual machines without any previous knowledge of cloud computing.

+SD Desktop is used together with other SD services (SD Connect and SD Apply), that provide a controlled way to import and export data to and from this service.

-In the following user guide, you can learn how to:
+In the this user guide, you can learn how to:

 * apply for service access;
 * set up your virtual Desktop;